 In a nutshell, net exports reflect the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Hungary has highly positive net exports in the international trade of vehicles, principally exported cars and to a lesser extent automotive parts and accessories.
-In turn, these cashflows indicate Hungary’s strong competitive advantages under the vehicles product category.
+Hungary has highly positive net exports in the international trade of vehicles and electrical machinery and equipment.
+In turn, these cashflows indicate Hungary’s strong competitive advantages under those product categories.

 Below are exports from Hungary that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Hungary’s goods trail Hungarian importer spending on foreign products.